 Sec.
 C6-30-10.
-Hearings287.
+Hearings.

-If more than one (1) public hearing is considered by the Planning Board to be necessary or advisable, additional hearings may be held upon due notice, as herein above set forth in Sec.
-C6-30-9; provided no more than ninety (90) days shall elapse between the first and last hearings on any one application, unless the applicant agrees in writing to an extension of such period.
+If more than one $\leq (10) \geq$ public hearing is considered by the Planning Board to be necessary or advisable, additional hearings may be held upon due notice, as herein above set forth in [Section] \leq C6-30-9; provided no more than ninety $\leq (90) \geq$ days shall elapse between the first and last hearings on any one [petition] \leq application \geq , unless the [petitioner] \leq agrees in writing to an extension of such period.
+(S.A.
+No. 619, 1953)

 Sec.
 C6-30-11.
-Decisions288.
+Decisions.

-The Planning Board shall render a decision on all applications for amendment to the Master Plan within sixty (60) days after the last public hearing thereon.
-No such decision shall become effective until at least ten (10) days have elapsed following the official publication of such decision in the manner provided in Sec.
-C6-30-12 of this Charter.
+The Planning Board shall render a decision on all [petitions] \leq applications \geq for amendment to the Master Plan within sixty \leq (60) \geq days after the last public hearing thereon.
+No such decision shall become effective until at least ten <(10) > days have elapsed following the official publication of such decision in the manner provided in [Section] < Sec. > C6-30-12 of this Charter.
 A copy of each such decision, signed by the Secretary or Chairperson of said Board, shall be filed with the Town and City Clerk at the time of such official publication.
-If any decision of the Planning Board is not referred to the Board of Representatives within ten (10) days of the official publication of such decision as herein above provided, such decision shall forthwith become effective and the Secretary or Chairperson of the Planning Board shall file a Certificate, attesting to such fact, with the Town and City Clerk.
+If any decision of the Planning Board is not referred to the Board of Representatives within ten <(10) > days of the official publication of such decision as herein above provided, such decision shall forthwith become effective and the Secretary or Chairperson of the Planning Board shall file a Certificate, attesting to such fact, with the Town and City Clerk.
 If any decision of the Planning Board is referred to the Board of Representatives as herein above provided, the President or Clerk of the Board of Representatives shall file a Certificate with the Town and City Clerk immediately following the decision of the Board of Representatives on such matter or, if such Board fails to act on the matter within the time herein above prescribed, said certificate shall be filed immediately following the expiration of such period, attesting to such decision or failure to decide.

 Sec.
 C6-30-12.
-Publication of Decisions289.
+Publication of Decisions.

-Official notice of decisions made by the Planning Board with respect to proposed amendments adopted to the Master Plan shall be given by publishing each such decision, or a summary thereof, together with a clear and accurate map showing the bounds of the area or areas affected thereby, in compliance with the requirements of Sec.
-C1-10-4(i) and C1-10-4(ii) and also in an official newspaper within five (5) days after such decision has been made.
+Official notice of decisions made by the Planning Board with respect to proposed amendments adopted to the Master Plan shall be given by publishing each such decision, or a summary thereof, together with a clear and accurate map showing the bounds of the area or areas affected thereby, in an official newspaper within five <(5) ≥days after such decision has been made.
 Official publication of each decision shall be deemed to have been made upon the date of the appearance of such official notice as provided above.
+(S.A.
+No. 619, 1953; S.A.
+No. 9, Sp.
+Ss., 1955; Referendum 11-3-1987)

 Sec.
 C6-30-13.
-Procedure for Reviewing Public Works Proposals290.
+Procedure for Reviewing Public Works Proposals.